 During my one week stay with Hans and Bella, I visited the nearby towns with them every-time they went shopping, visited the community fire-department station (because they’re volunteering there) and met almost all the guests that visited them in the house.
 The learning was unlimited, and the memories, long-lasting.

 In just one week, I learned more about the outer-space and the planets that surround us, than the entire life put together.
-Though I think I still know (almost) nothing about it because there’s so much to learn about it that you never believe in yourself no matter how much you know.
-Almost like my two weeks of volunteering in a Horse-farm in Germany, where even a daily riding lesson felt like nothing in the end.
+Though I think I still know (almost) nothing about it because there’s so much to learn — almost like my two weeks of volunteering experience in Germany, where even a daily riding lesson felt like nothing in the end.

 But just like many other experiences, that came my way as I continue travelling footloose and free, while following the idea of slow-travel, this one-week of stay with Hans and Bella, in their lovely property, with all the unique experiences we shared together, is going to stay in my happy memories, almost forever!